Carreg Coetan Arthur Burial Chamber

 This small chambered tomb from the New Stone Age is one of the best-preserved of a number of burial sites clustered along the slopes of the Nevern Valley.
 A large wedge-shaped capstone balances on two of its four original stone uprights.
 Excavations of the site have uncovered artefacts including Neolithic pottery, stone tools and cremated human bones.

-The ‘coetan’ part of its name is a reference to the game of quoits, often associated with monument of this type.
+The ‘coetan’ part of its name is a reference to the game of quoits, often associated with monuments of this type.
 According to legend, King Arthur himself played the game with the stone of this tomb.

 Prices